-You may discuss the homework assignments with anyone you like, however each students' assignment (including coding) which they submit must be their own work, and only their own work.
-Any evidence that source code or solutions have been copied, shared, or transmitted in any way (this includes using source code downloaded from the Internet (i.e. Chegg), source code written by an AI like ChatGPT, or code written by other students in previous semesters!) will be regarded as evidence of academic dishonesty and will be reported to the administration.
+You may discuss the practice problems with anyone you like, however each students' assignment (including coding) which they submit must be their own work, and only their own work.
+Any evidence that source code or solutions have been copied, shared, or transmitted in any way (this includes using source code downloaded from the Internet (i.e. Chegg) or written by others in previous semesters!) will be regarded as evidence of academic dishonesty and will be reported to the administration.
+Finally, this includes using Ais to write code for you.